nomnomnomnom/rx-sanity/README.md

 <br />

-It's very apparent how easily the "Traditional" RxJS approach taken on the right is not conducive to productivity OR correctness despite its attempt at declarative programming.
+It's very apparent how easily the "Declarative" RxJS approach taken on the right is not conducive to productivity OR correctness despite its attempt at declarative programming.
 If I were to compare two messes, I'd rather deal with messy code written in the style on the left than the style on the right, and I'd trust a junior developer more to successfully fix the code on the left compared to code on the right.

 <br />